QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

           (cons (car lat) (subst new o1 o2 (cdr lat)))))))
 {{< /highlight >}}

+From now on, we use recursion more than once, in different predicates to achieve multiple assignments, or more complicated assignments.
+For example, putting a recursion in `(eq?)` predicate, in `(rember)` function enables us to go deeper, removing multiple occurred atoms.
 `(multirember a lat)`: removes all the occurrences of a in lat(list).
 `(multiinsertR new old lat)` and `(multiinsertL new old lat)`: insert new atom at the RIGHT/LEFT side of old atom for EVERY occurrence of old in lat(list).